Mikejo5000/vsts-docs-pr/docs/report/analytics/analytics-recipes.md

 ms.date: 08/11/2016
 ---

-#Analytics service basic queries
+#Query your data using the Analytics service

 **VSTS**

 [!INCLUDE [temp](../_shared/analytics-preview.md)]

-This topic provides a set of general queries that demonstrate various querying capabilities of the analytics service and which also provides common queries which solve everyday needs.
-Most of these can be adapted for different needs.
+You can query your VSTS work tracking data using the basic queries provided in this topic.
+These queries address everyday needs while demonstrating various capabilities of the
+Analytics service.
+You can adapt most of these queries to meet your needs.

+All examples are scoped to a project.
+For account-level scoping, see [account scoped queries](account-scoped-queries).

 **Retrieve the history of a work item**